Awujale

-Awujale is the royal title of the king of the Ijebu Kingdom.
+Awujale is the royal title of the monarch of the Ijebu Kingdom.
 The holder is addressed as the Awujale of Ijebuland.
-The present Awujale is Oba Sikiru Kayode Adetona Ogbagba II.
-He is from the House of Anikinaiya.
+The most recent Awujale was Oba Sikiru Kayode Adetona Ogbagba II, who served as the Awujale from 1960 until his death in 2025.
+He was from the House of Anikinaiya.

 By the declaration made under section 4(2) of the Chiefs Law 1957 of the Customary Law regulating the selection of the Awujale of Ijebuland Chieftaincy, there are four ruling houses: